A voice for

 Hence Triphala is used as part of treatments for eczema, psoriasis, acne etc. Triphala plays an important role in any systemic inflammation and is long associated with treatments for arthritis and gout.
 It is also renowned for eye health, helping to reduce inflammation.

-• Into the heart of Triphala
+• Into the heart of triphala

 Haritaki contains small amounts of compounds known as anthraquinone laxatives that encourage a laxative action within the digestive tract.
 It is also rich in tannins which are astringent compounds that tonify and strengthen the digestive lining.